West Australian Airways: History

 Following World War I, Norman Brearley, who had served with the Royal Flying Corps, returned to Australia in 1919.
 He brought with him two Avro 504J aircraft.
-In May 1921, the Federal Government advertised for tenders for a subsidised air-mail & passenger contract, operating a weekly service between Geraldton and Derby.
+In May 1921, the federal government advertised for tenders for a subsidised air-mail and passenger contract, operating a weekly service between Geraldton and Derby.
 Brearley submitted multiple submissions and on 2 August 1921, was advised that one of his tenders had been accepted.
-Brearley then set about hiring 5 pilots; Val Abbott, Arthur Blake, Bob Fawcett, Charles Kingsford Smith and Leonard Taplin.
+Brearley then set about hiring five pilots; Val Abbott, Arthur Blake, Bob Fawcett, Charles Kingsford Smith and Leonard Taplin.

 On 5 December 1921, on the first flight as an airline, Ted Broad and Bob Fawcett in the Bristol Tourer G-AUDI crashed 130 km north of Geraldton.
 Brearley suspended flight operations until 21 February 1922.

-On 3 December 1926, Western Australian Airways Ltd. changed its name to West Australian Airways Ltd., though for the majority of its existence it was usually referred to as simply Airways.
-On 2 July 1928, Australia's first interstate airmail contract, between Perth and Adelaide, was awarded to West Australian Airways, for 5 years.
+On 3 December 1926, Western Australian Airways changed its name to West Australian Airways, though for the majority of its existence it was usually referred to as simply Airways.
+On 2 July 1928, Australia's first interstate airmail contract, between Perth and Adelaide, was awarded to West Australian Airways, for five years.
 Services began on 26 May 1929.
 The service used four new DH-66 Hercules aircraft with space for 16 passengers and a cruising speed of 95 kn.
 A hot luncheon was provided at Ceduna, dinner at the airline-owned hostel at Forrest and catering at Kalgoorlie.